 These are just a few of the highlights of the superb work our faculty scholars are now pursuing.
+More examples can be found on the left navigation bar.
 It is our hope that the outcomes of this research, in the spirit of our school’s strategic vision, will both expand the human imagination and make the world more just.

 When Professor María Estela Brisk arrived at the William E. Russell Elementary School in Boston’s Dorchester neighborhood six years ago, teachers there were struggling to teach students to write.
 Fifty-eight percent of the K-5 children were English-language learners, and the school’s literacy test scores fell well below other schools in Boston.
 Brisk, as part of Step UP, a five-university collaboration with the city of Boston and Boston Public Schools to help underperforming schools receive additional resources and support, met with the principal and teachers.
 She decided what their writing instruction was missing was “a theory-based approach with concrete ideas.”

 Associate Professor C. Patrick Proctor counts himself among a small group of researchers exploring the intersection of bilingualism and literacy.
 Those areas are not often linked in research or practice, but their complex relationship, he believes, can benefit the nearly five million English-language learners in U.S. public schools.
 As he explains, “I try to bridge two worlds that don’t talk to each other as much as they should.”

 Assistant Professor of the Practice Anne Homza focuses on a single goal at the Lynch School of Education: making sure each student gains some experience teaching English-language learners before graduation.
 “It’s about making our students aware of the language demands for English-language learners—how their needs should affect the way a teacher writes a lesson plan or teaches a particular subject,” she says.